GeneralProducts/day-of-code/_posts/2018-10-12-using-own-data.md

 ## Get your ONIX file
 Nielsen have kindly provided access to the ONIX 3.0 data they hold for delegates today, and we have stored that data in its raw ONIX format [here](https://github.com/GeneralProducts/publisher-xml-files) [a private GitHub repo, made public just for the Day of Code].
 The data is in exactly the same file format that your publishing company generates from its publishing management system (a system like our [Consonance](https://consonance.app), or Klopotek or Biblio) and which it sends to data aggregators such as Nielsen, BDS, Bowker, EBSCO, JSTOR etc. By knowing how to use and reuse assets such as ONIX files to create websites and marketing materials, you get better value out of your investment in systems.
 You can populate the website you're building today with your own ONIX 3 files, after the Day of Code, by saving your ONIX files in the __data_ folder.

 For now, go to the [repo here](https://github.com/GeneralProducts/publisher-xml-files) and find your company's ONIX file.
-Download it and save it in your __data_ file.
+Download it and save it in your __data_ folder.

 You've been mainly making changes in a text editor so far, and reviewing the results in a browser.
 Now you're going to use the command line to change the source of data you're using.
 On the Mac, the command line is called the [Terminal](glossary#terminal).
 On Windows, it's called the [Command Prompt](glossary#command-prompt).
 Open the relevant one now.